 This type of care requires you to sign an official document stating that you choose hospice care over any other medical intervention.

 While in hospice care, Medicare will pay for:

 - Items and services necessary to relieve pain and manage symptoms

 - Nursing, medical, and Social Services

-- Durable medical equipment required to relieve pain and manage symptoms
+- Durable medical equipment is required to relieve pain and manage symptoms

 - Add and Homemaker services

-- Spiritual grief counseling for you and your loved ones, along with any other services deemed medically necessary to manage pain and other symptoms
+- Spiritual grief counseling for you and your loved ones and any other services deemed medically necessary to manage pain and other symptoms.

 - Treatment that could potentially cure your terminal illness or related conditions P

-- rescription drugs meant to cure your illness or related conditions
+- prescription drugs meant to cure your illness or related conditions

 - Care provided outside of your hospice medical team

-- Hospital outpatient care which has not been arranged by your hospice Team
+- Hospital outpatient care which your hospice Team has not arranged

 - Room and board